-Need a printable hospital bag checklist of what you need to bring to hospital for labor for mom, dad and baby?
-Here you go!
+Need a printable hospital bag checklist of what you need to bring to hospital for

 As it gets closer to baby time, you’ll probably find yourself packing and repacking your hospital bag.
 Rearranging your baby’s clothes for the millionth time.
 And cleaning the skirting boards.